Design of functionalized lipid-polymer nanoparticles prepared by a microfluidic method for chemo/photodynamic therapy of ocular cancers

 |Full description: |

 Retinoblastoma (Rb) is a cancer of the retina that affects 1 in 15 to 20000 births each year.
 Conventional treatments include enucleation and chemotherapy.
 For small solid tumors like Rb, photodynamic therapy (PDT) may be of benefit because it is non-mutilating and generates few side effects.
 Phototoxicity results from the combination of effects of a photosensitizer (PS), light and oxygen.
 In such a context, the design of a functionalized colloidal nanocarrier which could solubilize, protect and lead porphyrin (PS) derivatives towards their target cells, facilitate their penetration and release in cell cytoplasm before illumination, would optimize the therapeutic effect.
 The final aim of the project LPHN-OnAChip is to form and functionalize in a single microfluidic chip hybrid nanoparticles (lipid-polymer nanoparticles referred as LPHN) co-encapsulating an anti-cancer drug and a photosensitizer associated to ligands.
-The project is based on complimentary expertises of two laboratories in innovative drug delivery systems, physico-chemical and biological evaluation of targeting of porphyrins for PDT (IGPS) and in the self-assembling systems, in situ characterization and microfluidics (LIONS).
+The rationale for co-encapsulating the anticancer drug is to overcome the lower efficacy of PDT in hypoxic areas of the tumor.
+The project is based on complimentary expertise of two laboratories in innovative drug delivery systems, physico-chemical and biological evaluation of targeting of porphyrins for PDT (IGPS) and in the self-assembling systems, in situ characterization and microfluidics (LIONS).

-Depending on the progress of the work, the candidate will investigate the formation of LPHNs by coating the previously obtained poly(lactic acid) NPs with liposomes carrying PS.
-In this case a two stages microfluidic device will be developed.
+In a second step, the candidate will investigate the formation of LPHNs by coating the previously obtained poly(lactic acid) NPs with liposomes carrying PS.

 Applicants will have an experimentalist profile.